CIMR-Algos/SeaIceConcentration_ATBD/book/definitions.md

     See {term}`Sea Ice Concentration`

 Sea Ice Edge
     Sea Ice Edge is a binary product indicating where the sea ice cover is.
-By extension it can be a binary mask showing classes of `term`{Sea Ice Concentration}.
+By extension it can be a binary mask showing classes of {term}`Sea Ice Concentration`.
 The CIMR
     Level-2 {term}`SIE` product is derived from the results of the Level-2 {term}`SIC` processing, and has a {term}`Near Real Time 3H` latency requirement.
 ```